 Cover photo: With family in Ireland, 1990s

 An exceptional teacher of all ages and abilities, Marta works with students across the US, Canada and Ireland.
-She is affiliated with the Shepherd School of Irish Music, directed by her partner, the renowned fiddle player Devin Shepherd.
-Marta additionally serves as a master teaching artist for the Ohio Arts Council’s Traditional Arts Apprenticeship Program (which pairs Ohio apprentices with tradition bearers both inside and outside the state).
-She also teaches group classes on various aspects of Irish traditional music for the New York-based company Tune Supply.
 In addition to numerous regional and national awards, Marta’s Irish harp students have been recognized with fifteen medals at Fleadh Cheoil na hÉireann, the international competition for Irish traditional music.
 These awards include five world championships.

 Complementing her lifelong work as a traditional musician, Marta began playing the pedal harp as a teenager and holds an honors degree in harp performance from the Chicago College of Performing Arts at Roosevelt University, where she studied with the legendary orchestral harpist Sarah Bullen.
 Marta additionally studied musicology at the University of Chicago, and is widely recognized as a versatile accompanist of Irish traditional music on both the harp and piano.